 Established in August 2007 and managed by the San Jose Downtown Association, the Property-Based Improvement District (PBID) (map) provides a way to help pay for downtown cleaning and beautification projects.
-These include popular Groundwerx cleaning and ambassadors programs and lighting up the Circle of Palms and the micro-retail space MOMENT at San Pedro garage.
+These include popular Groundwerx cleaning and ambassadors programs and lighting up the Circle of Palms and the micro-retail space MOMENT at Market & San Pedro Square garage.

 Property owners within the district have two opportunities to vote on the proposed services and boundaries, which would start services July 1, 2022.
 First, property owners receive a petition and draft management plan that outlines the boundaries, services and costs of the proposed district.
 The petition requires a majority vote to proceed to the ballot.
 If the petition is successful, ballots are then provided to property owners with anticipated assessment rates for their parcel(s) for the first year of the district.
 If the ballot phase of the process receives a majority vote from owners, the City Council can then ratify the district renewal.

 As of May 2022, the San Jose Downtown Property Owners Association (SJDPOA) has entered the ballot phase of the renewal process, which means it is property owners’ final opportunity to vote for the new 10-year district which includes boundary changes, new services and an expansion of the popular Groundwerx services.

 Ballots have been mailed directly to property owners from the Office of the City Clerk.
 Below is an image of the ballot document.